mrbraiant/test-react/README.md

 - III.
 Click on "Gerar Tabela" to make a filtered table by your click choice;
 - IV.
 If you wanna use "Tabela" just click on "Buscar" at first cointaner named "tabela" to show all Tables;
 - V. You can type any DRE to filter though, but you just can see that in Console when you Select any Options;
 - VI.
-Thats all, special thanks for LoneWolf Corp.
+That's all, special thanks for LoneWolf Corp.
 Developers 🍻 :smile:
 ## Below demo...
 <div>
   <img alt="test-react" height="100%" width="100%" src="https://github.com/mrbraiant/test-react/blob/master/test-react.gif">